 Where is the death zone of Mt Everest

 The death zone of Mt Everest is any part of the peak above 8000m(26,247ft).
 Out of all deaths on Everest till now, over 200 have died here at this point.
-Hence, this spot of the peak is popular as the Death zone.
+Hence, this spot of the peak is popular as the Death Zone.
 The oxygen level is so thin at the death zone.
 The oxygen available in the death zone is only one-third of the normal oxygen level.

 Why are the dead bodies piling up in Rainbow Valley Everest?

-The part above the 8000m(26,247ft) of Mt Everest is considered as the Death Zone.
+The part above the 8000m(26,247ft) of Mt Everest is considered the Death Zone.
 Most of the death casualties occur here.
-There is scarce oxygen level in the death zone and any shortage of oxygen supply that ultimately leads to death.
+There is scarce oxygen level in the death zone and any shortage of oxygen supply ultimately leads to death.

-The trail to the summit in the death zone is so narrow that it can only hold a body at a time.
+The trail to the summit in the death zone is so narrow that it can only hold one body at a time.
 Hence the dead body in the trail of death zone is pushed towards the area below in Rainbow Valley.
 So anyone who dies in the death zone their tomb will be in the Rainbow Valley.

 So their dead bodies are either walked over or pushed off from the trails to the Rainbow Valley or other areas below the ridge.
-According to Chad Gaston, a recent climber of Mt.
+Chad Gaston, a recent climber of Mt.
 Everest, described the difficulty of passing incapacitated people as he ascended, including a man wrapped like a mummy.

 More than 300 climbers have died in this death zone since 1922.
 In 2015 an avalanche killed at least 19 climbers.
-The number of corpses is increasing with time and the rainbow valley is adding color to it.
+The number of corpses is increasing with time, and the rainbow valley is adding color to it.